pawelc/docs/read_papers.md

 # Matrix capsules with EM routing
 Reach source of references on how to improve CNNs by adding other types of invariances.
 Only read beginning.
 # Neural Turing Machine
 Nice experiments tesing if network can learn to copy, use associative memory, model n-gram.
 Simple differentiable controller which can read and write to memory using location addressing (shift) and associative addressing.
 Controller learns to output weights over the memory and its output is the output of the model or can be mixed with output of some other net?
 # Hybrid computing using a neural network with dynamic external memory
 This is the Neural Turing Machine with improved addressing (link Matrix keeping the order in which memory was accessed, removing convolutional shift).
 The link matrix can be sparse without decrease of the performance.
 Model is learned using supervised learning and also reinforce algorithms.
+DNC also keeps track of used memory and can free memory when no more needed.
+The tests are on graphs (underground map), family tree model and inference of relations, block puzzle where model has to learn how to meet different constraints for the blocks, also finding shortest path
 # Neural Random-Access Machines
 There is a controller, modules (operations), registers.
 Controller orchestrates operations over registers using operations and the results are written back to the registers.
 The circuits are like mini algorithms (subroutine) that are executed step by step.
 More difficult problems are hard to learn possibly because of weak optimization.
 Possibly QA can help.
 # Adding Gradient Noise Improves Learning for Very Deep Networks
 This uses annealed noise added to gradient.
 Maybe it can be compared to QA.
 Added gradient noise is similar to simulated annealing.
 Adding noise only helps with very deep architectures h > 5.
 For simple FFNN It looks that using good init and grad clipping achieves the same results as the same with grad noise.
 Grad noise helps when only simple init.
 But it is still useful when network is complex and we are not sure about proper init.
 But this is not true for more complex architectures where finding perfect init values is much harder.
 # Reinforcement learning neural Turing machines
 Important because continuous-discrete learning.
 This model is very difficult to train for more complex problems so could be could candidate for QA.
 Curriculum learning is very important to be able to learn.
 It is also important to decrease the variance of the gradient estimator.